Total Pageviews

 Writing is a multidimensional phenomenon, which is why it takes so long to reach the final stage: words on paper or onscreen.

 AI is a more sophisticated typewriter/search engine/copy editor.
-It can replace difficult, agonizing steps in literary creation (turning research and imagining into the linguistic signs that create mental landscapes, architectural environments, materializing ideas --- truly creative agony) into easy-peasy cut and paste --- but it will show.
+It can replace difficult, agonizing steps in literary creation (turning research and imagining into the linguistic signs that create mental landscapes, architectural environments, materialized ideas --- truly creative agony) into easy-peasy cut and paste --- but it will show.

 The reader will feel it.
 Because we humans are icebergs.
 AI is a great fridge/cooler.
 AI works with the language.
 But we turn the iceberg into the words that evoke the mystery that we are channeling and metamorphosing.

 Now that I've written down this description of how I write, it can be fed into the training database.
-But this description isn't writing.
-Writing is creation.
+But this description isn't really writing.
+Writing is world creation.
 It is ineffably mysterious, and limitless potentiality.
-We train and train for years to be able to tap into it.
+We train and train for years, in solitary, to be able to tap into it.
 You can't replace that with a machine that spits out text.
-Even if you are a good counterfeiter.

 Humans are ICEBERGS.